Spencerx/machinery-examples/README.md

 Each type of example is grouped by category and they all live together in a directory.
 Go inside the directory and follow the instructions in README.md

+Additionally there is a directory with Docker containers in the `containers` directory which has some examples which can be used for Docker inspection.

 ## Contact

 You can subscribe to our